evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.MsgCancelFeeContractResponse"></a>
+<a name="evmos.fees.v1.MsgCancelDevFeeInfoResponse"></a>

-### MsgCancelFeeContractResponse
+### MsgCancelDevFeeInfoResponse
-MsgCancelFeeContractResponse defines the MsgCancelFeeContract response type
+MsgCancelDevFeeInfoResponse defines the MsgCancelDevFeeInfo response type

-<a name="evmos.fees.v1.MsgRegisterFeeContract"></a>
+<a name="evmos.fees.v1.MsgRegisterDevFeeInfo"></a>

-### MsgRegisterFeeContract
+### MsgRegisterDevFeeInfo
-MsgRegisterFeesContract defines a message that registers a FeeContract
+MsgRegisterFeesContract defines a message that registers a DevFeeInfo

 | Field | Type | Label | Description |